terrordayvg/PT_VQC-Tomography/README.rst

    In each folder:
         - A Comment.txt file explains the files hierarchy and objective with input and output functions

+   Tests:
+        - CircleCI covers up the continuous integration of the code and coverage of the basic functions.

 Contents of requirements.txt

 ::